imixs/imixs-cloud/README.md

 	    |+ MY-APP/
 	       |  docker-compose.yml

 The **/management/** subfolder holds the configuration for all management services running on the management node only.
-This confiugration is maintained within this project and can be customized for individual needs.
+This configuration is maintained by this project and can be customized for individual needs.

 The **/apps/** directory is the place where the custom business services are configured.
-Each sub-directory holds at least one docker-compose.yml file to startup the corresponding service and optional additional configuration files.
+Each sub-directory holds at least one docker-compose.yml file to startup the corresponding services.
+Optional additional configuration files are located in this directory.

-You can checkout this structure from [GitHub](https://github.com/imixs/imixs-cloud) or you can create the folders manually.
+You can fork this structure from [GitHub](https://github.com/imixs/imixs-cloud) to setup and create your own environment.

 	$ git clone https://github.com/imixs/imixs-cloud.git